Arm sleeves have many benefits, such as protecting against sunburn and the cold and reducing arm fatigue, but they actually are called various things.

 Of course, not many people wear arm sleeves (arm covers/arm supports) when going out because they think it's fashionable, but there are fashionable arm sleeves (arm covers/arm supports) available, so it might be worth giving them a try.

-Some people find the pressure uncomfortable
+Disadvantages of arm sleeves: Some people find the compression uncomfortable

 Basically, it's easiest to choose based on whether it's strong, low or no pressure, but you need to be careful with the pressure.